akeyess/akeyess/README.md

 - ***Smart Investments***

 ## Passions :cupid:
-   - Blockchain Technology
+   - **Blockchain Technology**
-      - In love and curious about the furture of blockchain use across the world.
+      - Curious and in love and  about the future of blockchain use across the world.
 Daily user of blockchain technology as well as a daily consumer of cryptocurrency media.
-Extensive knowledge of network protocols, tokenomics, exchanges, CBDCs, stablecoins, and gas fees.
+Extensive knowledge of ***network protocols, tokenomics, wallets, exchanges, CBDCs, stablecoins, and gas fees***.
-   - Health & Fitness
+   - **Health & Fitness**
-      - I am a huge believer in "Health is Wealth" and "You Are What You Eat".
-Living a healthy lifestyle doesn't have to be a challenge, it can be made fun.
+      - Huge believer in "***Health is Wealth***" and "***You Are What You Eat***".
+A healthy lifestyle doesn't have to be a challenge it could be fun.
 I think everyone can live a happier life if they can live a healthier one.
-I would love to positively change the health of others with Research Methods and Data Science.
+I would love to ***positively change*** the health of ***others*** with ***Research Methods and Data Science***.
-   - Entertainment
+   - **Entertainment**
       - Since a child I've been immersed in the entertainment industry, from TV shows and Gaming, to Social Media and YouTube.
-I've always found myself looking for a full understanding of what's going on.
+Extensive use of many social applications (***Facebook, Reddit, Discord, Instagram, Twitter***) I've always found myself looking for a full understanding of what's going on.
 I would take the time to look through settings to learn more and cause I'd be curious.

 ## Contact Info :mailbox: